 Posting questionable images

-Even if you don’t think it’s that bad, be careful of the images that you post and the messages that they send.
-Regardless of whether or not you had ill intentions, whatever you post is at the discretion of the prospective employer to determine whether or not you are worth hiring.
-It doesn’t matter what the image may be; it could be something as innocent as a motivational quote that rubs the hiring manager the wrong way; or it could be an entirely offensive image that contains foul language or nudity.
+Even if you don’t think it’s that bad, be careful of the images that you post and what they mean.
+Regardless of whether or not you had ill intentions, whatever you post is at the discretion of the prospective employer to determine whether or not they want to hire you.
+Some of the most-common things that may offend a future employer are foul language and sexually suggestive content.
+Avoid posting images that contain these, or similar things!

 Bad-mouthing previous employers